ga-wdi-boston/js-angular-factories/README.md

 ```

 1. Inject the customersFactory into this controller
-2. Create an empty customers Array in the scope.
+2. Set the controller's customers equal to the factory's customers within the scope.
-3. Create a function that will set the customers Array in the scope from the customersFactory.getCustomers method.
+3. Create a function that will retrieve customers from our "DB".
 4. Initialize the controller.

 ##### Add the app/controllers/ordersController.js